amandavisconti/infinite-ulysses-dissertation/README.md

 I'm currently using customizations of these two modules graciously provided by a digital humanist working on a related project to solve these issues; that code is not yet shared here, as the collaborator has not yet made their code public (but plans to do so with a FOSS license).

+More thorough crediting of FOSS licenses, previous contributors to customized modules, etc. will eventually be outlined here.

 ##Future stuff!
 - [ ] Alpha-testing: Open site to committee, Ulysses Seen, friends (November-December 2014)
 - [ ] Beta testing I (individual volunteers; December 2014)